4ndym00r3/power/README.md

 power
 =====

-Power meter monitoring directly on the Pi using Open Energy Monitor and an LDR
+Power meter monitoring directly on the Pi using Open Energy Monitor and an LDR.

-I've forked this from yfory's power meter: https://github.com/yfory/power
+I've forked this from KieranC's power meter (https://github.com/kieranc/power) which was forked from yfory's power meter: (https://github.com/yfory/power).

-His uses a capacitor/resistor for the LDR, I use a transistor based circuit instead to provide a digital on/off signal.
-His version also writes values to an SQLite database and graphs them itself, this does not.

-If these features are useful to you, I suggest you check his code.
+He uses a capacitor/resistor for the LDR, whereas KieranC uses a transistor based circuit instead to provide a digital on/off signal which I also used.
+KieranC also interfaces directly to EmonCMS which provides an easy solution to graph power monitoring and provide cumulative and instananeous power readouts via the EmonCMS UI.
+You can run this locally on a Raspberry Pi or use the cloud solution which is what I decided to do.
+You need to pay for a feed, though this is pretty cheap at around £1 per feed per year.

 # Requirements
 * Raspberry Pi